fishheadwithchili/kikipounamu/doc/FULL_SYSTEM_STARTUP_GUIDE.en.md

 ---

+## What is the "3+2" Architecture?

+The system consists of **3 Core Services** and **2 Infrastructure Dependencies**, collectively referred to as the "3+2" architecture.

+### 3 Core Services
+1.  **ASR Python Worker**: The "Brain".
+Handles heavy AI computations, fetching audio from the Redis queue and transcribing it.
+2.  **ASR Python API**: The "Gateway".
+Provides HTTP interfaces, receiving requests from the frontend and dispatching tasks to Redis.
+3.  **ASR Go Backend**: The "Steward".
+Manages business logic, user history, and interactions with the PostgreSQL database.

+### 2 Infrastructure Dependencies
+1.  **Redis**: The "Messenger".
+Acts as a message queue connecting the API and Worker, ensuring efficient task distribution.
+2.  **PostgreSQL**: The "Warehouse".
+Persistently stores all user data and transcription history.

+*(Plus 1 Client: **ASR Electron App**, which is the user-facing interface)*

+---

 ## ⚡ Performance Configuration (GPU Acceleration)

 Your workstation is equipped with an **RTX 5060**.
 It is highly recommended to enable GPU acceleration for optimal recognition speed.